Wozzy06/larimar/README.md

 # get number of properties loaded
 n = Larimar.size

+# assert existence of a key
+if Larimar.exists("your.property")
   # get a loaded property
   # raise an exception if the key is invalid
   Larimar.get("your.property")

 # get a loaded property
 # return default value if requested does not exist
 Larimar.get("your.fake.property", "your default value")

-# assert existence of a key
-Larimar.exists("your.property")

 # delete a key
 Larimar.delete("your.property")